FransOv/SMA-Solar/README.md

 mbtcp.be => The ModBus/TCP functions

-smamb.be => Reading the inverter data via ModBus/TCP
+smamb.be => Reading the inverter data via ModBus/TCP (and also providing the Go-e wallbox wiith information about grid, solar panels and battery)

 meter.be => Broadcasting the readings from the utility meter via Speedwire  (UDP-Multicast